carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 questions:
 - "What is Get_Homologues?"
 - "What is Clustering?"
-- "Which are the clustering algorithms tha use Get_Homologues?"
+- "Which are the clustering algorithms that use Get_Homologues?"

 objectives:
 - "Clustering orthologous proteins from Gen Bank files."